smart-on-fhir/cumulus-library/docs/creating-studies.md

   counts to reduce exposure of limited datasets, and so we recommend only exporting count tables.

+We recommend creating a git repo per study, to help version your study data, which you can do in the same directory as the manifest file.

 ### Writing SQL queries

 Most users have a workflow that looks like this: